dbt-labs/docs.getdbt.com/website/docs/reference/snapshot-configs.md

 ## Configuring snapshots
-Snapshots can be configured in one of two ways:
+Snapshots can be configured in one of three ways:

-1. Using a `config` block within a snapshot, or
+1. Using a `config` block within a snapshot
+2. Using a `config` [resource property](model-properties) in a `.yml` file
-2. From the `dbt_project.yml` file, under the `snapshots:` key.
+3. From the `dbt_project.yml` file, under the `snapshots:` key.
 To apply a configuration to a snapshot, or directory of snapshots, define the resource path as nested dictionary keys.

 Snapshot configurations, like model configurations, are applied hierarchically — configurations applied to a `marketing` subdirectory will take precedence over configurations applied to the entire `jaffle_shop` project.